JShi12/Simple-linear-regression-/README.md

 # Perform simple linear regression with Python
-use EDA to check model assumptions and use the statsmodels package to build a simple linear regression model.
+Use EDA to check model assumptions and use the statsmodels package to build a simple linear regression model.